Best Historic Inns In Michigan

 Now comes the interesting part about the lineage of a previous owner.
 In 1898 the home was sold to Hiram Delano for a mere $3,000 since the previous banker became penniless and had to sell all his assets.
 Hiram and his wife Viola proceeded to sell the property to their son Earl Delano, and so a game of selling it back and forth from father to son began to show that their Allegan State Savings Bank was successful.
 When Hiram passed in 1921, the home finally retained ownership by Earl Delano.

-After doing some lineage research, it was found that the Delano family are descendants of French nobility and a King of England, as well as those that came over on the Mayflower.
+After doing some lineage research, it was found that the Delano family are descendants of French nobility and a King of England, as well as those who came over on the Mayflower.
 Interesting to note that the same nobility can be connected to Ulysses S. Grant and Franklin Delano Roosevelt.
 After the death of Earl’s wife Mignon in 1987, the home was sold to the Ashley family, who renovated the home and began operating it as a bed and breakfast.
 Under other names and three prior owners, the property continued as a bed and breakfast.
 It had stood empty for three years when Todd Green and his wife Nia bought it out of bankruptcy in 2020.

 Todd Green, who grew up in the Allegan area, was attracted to the property because its needs were a good fit for his talents as a residential builder and renovator.
 After determining that the mansion and carriage house are structurally in great shape, Todd enlisted his crew to revise the property to its original grandeur.
 So the name became The Jade Estate Inn.